 The common units represent limited partner interests in us.
 The holders of common units are entitled to participate in partnership distributions and exercise the rights or privileges available to limited partners under our partnership agreement.
-For a description of the relative rights and preferences of holders of common units in and to partnership distributions, please read this section and "Cash Distribution Policy."
+For a description of the relative rights and preferences of holders of common units in and to partnership distributions, please read this section and "Our Cash Distribution Policy and Restrictions on Distributions."
 For a description of other rights and privileges of limited partners under our partnership agreement, including voting rights, please read "The Partnership Agreement."